 The company had problems with failing mechanical hubodometers in its older vehicles, particularly trailers.

-“I’ve gone through five or six mechanicals in the last couple of weeks,” says Blair Inglis, Foodstuffs North Island’s Fleet Compliance Manager.
+“I’ve gone through five or six mechanicals in the last couple of weeks,” says Blair Inglis, Foodstuffs North Island’s Compliance/Fleet/OH&S Manager.
 “It can happen in the middle of the night and you have to replace it straight away.”